rolling-sagas/rs-doc/battle_system/README.md

 Furthermore, if the player’s character has any relevant perk that would modify the attack probability, apply it here (e.g., “Beady Eye”).

-Enemies will always fight back [Point 6, 7] thus:
+Enemies will always fight back, thus:

 #### Player Initiates an Attack: